Maraschino Cherries: The True, Unmatched Original

 taggiasca olives in bowl

 Taggiasca olives are small, dark greenish, reddish-brown to purple olives grown in the Liguria region of northwestern Italy.
 Processed with natural they are not a very meaty olive but have a firm, crisp flesh and a delicate, fruity flavor.
-See also: Is Your Olive Oil Fake?
 Taggiasca olives are water-cured olives.
-After cutting, the olives … Read more
+After cutting, the olives are placed in water and the water … Read more